discreetlogcontracts/dlcspecs/Protocol.md

 followed by the responding node (aka accepter) sending `accept_dlc`.
 With the contract parameters locked in, both parties are able to create the funding transaction and subsequently all contract execution transactions (CETs) and the refund transaction, as described in the [transaction specification](Transactions.md).
 As such, the accepter includes its signatures of the CETs and refund transaction in the `accept_dlc` message.
-The initiator now able to generate signatures for all CETs and the refund transaction, as well as the funding transaction, and send it over using the `sign_dlc` message.
+The initiator is now able to generate signatures for all CETs and the refund transaction, as well as the funding transaction, and send them over using the `sign_dlc` message.

 Once the accepter receives the `sign_dlc` message, it must broadcast the funding transaction to the Bitcoin network.